Reduce risks and manual work with reliable temperature data logger

 A data logger can cost anywhere between $500 to $3000.
 However, there are often tremendous hidden costs related to purchasing a data logger as it will need yearly recalibrations which are not covered by the initial cost of acquisition.

 Alternatively, you can get a subscription, where you do not have to have to waste time finding a third party that can recalibrate your sensors and data loggers as that is included in the subscription.
-A recently developed price calculator shows you how much you have to spend yearly.
-Try it here!

 Previously you had to connect your data logger to your computer before the data could be read.
 With a wireless data logger, this is a thing of the past.
 By using WiFi connection, it automatically transmits data to a website from where you can easily access the data.